kreismit/ECE4960/labs.md

 ### Reasons for Inaccuracy

+The Bayes filter's resolution is limited to that of the grid.
+As shown above, the grid has a precision of 0.2 meter, so the Bayes filter algorithm is expected to give errors of up to 0.2 meter.
+Much of the error here may be attributed to this resolution, as the real trajectory often passes between two successive believed positions.

+When the filter gives a position which is off by more than one 0.2m square, the odometry is the obvious culprit.
 The odometry data graph is usually upside-down and contorted.
 Since the Bayes filter begins with the prediction based on odometry, even a perfect sensor model won't necessarily tell the robot where it is.
 For instance, if the robot sees a wall in front and orthogonal, and a wall behind at 45°, there are several places it could be; the motion model must give reasonable results to achieve an accurate location.

-Another point is that the Bayes filter's resolution is limited to that of the grid.
-As shown above, the grid has a precision of 0.2 meter, so the Bayes filter algorithm is expected to give errors of up to 0.2 meter.
-Much of the error here may be attributed to this resolution, as the real trajectory often passes between two successive believed positions.
+If the robot turned +90° but the odometry model shows it turned -45°, then the belief of being at the ground-truth position will be reduced.

 ### Performance